 - While both houses of legislature and the Governor are all Republicans, the Senate is more socially liberal than the House of Representatives.
 Under Speaker Corcoran’s leadership, the Florida House has crafted a bill that would create the most restrictive and complex practice of medicine in the United States.
 Representative Rodrigues’ bill has angered some centrist and liberal factions within the body.
 High level sources have hinted that the ultra conservative medical cannabis bill within the house will not advance, allowing for the conservative House to “wash their hands” of having to implement an expanded medical cannabis program in Florida, thus leaving it to the Senate to implement.

 - The word is Wednesday, March 22nd, all 5 pieces of Senate legislation will be discussed in a meeting of the Committee on Health Policy.
 The committee intends to “workshop” the bills, meaning debate will occur and public comment will be allowed.

 - When submitted to committee, a bill can be passed, amended, or killed.
 Additionally, the committee can (and may) take pieces from all of the bills and form them into one, new bill.

-- Dr. Gordon and myself had an in-person meeting with Senator Dana Young, the Chair of the Committee on Health Policy.
+- Dr. Gordon had an in-person meeting with Senator Dana Young, the Chair of the Committee on Health Policy.
 She informed us that she originally had wanted to take a more conservative approach on medical cannabis implementation, but upon further thought felt the need to advocate on behalf of the patient.
 She told us the thought of patients suffering has “kept her up at night” recently.

 Senator Young urged us to mobilize medical cannabis supporters to call their Senators and Representatives and advocate for “whichever bill we feel best”.
 We feel that SB614 is the only path to a patient focused program.